Diet and nutrition

 There is currently no evidence that any type of food consistently triggers (sets off) seizures in people with epilepsy (except for rare types of ‘reflex epilepsy’ where seizures are triggered by eating very specific foods).

 Although there are some common triggers for seizures, such as lack of sleep, stress and alcohol, everyone’s epilepsy is different.
-Some people feel that some colourings and preservatives, monosodium glutamate (MSG) or artificial sweeteners can trigger their seizures.
+Some people feel that some colourings and preservatives, such as monosodium glutamate (MSG) or artificial sweeteners can trigger their seizures, but there is no high quality evidence that this is the case in humans.
 Many foods labelled ‘low-fat’ contain these artificial ingredients.
-Some people with epilepsy avoid certain foods if they seem to trigger seizures.

 Grapefruit juice and pomegranate juice do not trigger seizures, but they can make the side effects of some epilepsy medications more likely, including carbamazepine, diazepam and midazolam.
 The patient information leaflet for your medication will say whether you need to avoid drinking these juices.
 Patient information about different medications is also available at emc Medicine Guides.

 Caffeine, found in coffee, tea, cola and some energy drinks has a stimulating effect on the central nervous system (CNS).
-The relationship between caffeine, seizure control and anti-epileptic drugs is complex and not fully understood.
-However, some reports suggest that caffeine may increase the likelihood of seizures happening for some people.
-Caffeine may also affect how well AEDs work in controlling seizures.
+The relationship between caffeine, seizure control and anti-seizure medication is complex and not fully understood.
+Some reports suggest that caffeine may increase the likelihood of seizures happening for some people.
+Caffeine may also affect how well ASMs work in controlling seizures.

 Having epilepsy can have a huge impact on a person's wellbeing including their mood, sleep and relationships.